mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Elasticsearch.md

 #### Bind to `localhost` to disable networking.

-By default, ElasticSearch will be networked to allow connections from anywhere, everywhere.
+By default, Elasticsearch will be networked to allow connections from anywhere, everywhere.
 That’s not really desired.
 So to disable that, open up the main config file here:

     sudo nano /etc/elasticsearch/elasticsearch.yml